TomasBoda/agent-lang/thesis.md

 }
 ```

-#### 2.4.3 Agent List
+#### 2.4.3 AgentList
-Agent List is a special type of array that contains agent instances.
+AgentList is a special type of array that holds agent instances.
 Moreover, it is the only type of array AgentLang supports.
 This array cannot be defined explicitely, but results from various built-in function calls.

-The easiest way to get an array of agents is to use the `agents()` method, which returns the current array of agent instances of some type.
+The easiest way to retrieve an array of agents is to use the `agents()` function, which returns the current array of agent instances of some type.
 ```
 agent prey 10 {
+    ...
 }

 agent predator 5 {